 The FAA recommends the use of the average day of the peak month, typically referred to as the peak month average day (PMAD), for purposes of physical planning.
 The PMAD is the day that most closely represents the average day in the peak month.
 As demonstrated above, the peak month for enplaned passenger and total aircraft operations for TUS is March.
 Seating data from OAG was used as a proxy to determine the PMAD as passenger data was not available at the daily level.
-On a daily basis, there is very little variation in both the number of passenger aircraft operations for March 2016 was 116 while the average number of daily passenger aircraft operations for TUS as the number of passenger aircraft operations matched the daily average for the month and seats were just 105 fewer than the daily average for the month.
+On a daily basis, there is very little variation in both the number of passenger aircraft operations and the number of seats.
+The average number of daily passenger aircraft operations for March 2016 was 116 while the average number of daily seats was 12,119.
+Monday, March 21, 2016 was determined to be the PMAD for TUS as the number of passenger aircraft operations matched the daily average for the month and seats were just 105 fewer than the daily average for the month.
 Exhibit 14 provides the daily passenger aircraft operations for the month of March 2016.